Credit card balance insurance

 Find out if you have credit card balance insurance

-You must agree to sign up for and be enrolled in credit card balance insurance before you can be charged for it.
-This is known as giving your express consent.
+You must agree to sign up for credit card balance insurance before someone can charge you for it.
+This means giving your express consent.

-To find out if you have credit card balance insurance you can:
+To find out if you have credit card balance insurance:

 - check your credit card statement for premium charges

-- check your credit card statement to see if balance insurance is listed under optional products
+- check if your credit card statement lists balance insurance under optional products

 - check your credit agreement for any optional products

-- contact the financial institution or other business that issued your credit card to ask if you have credit card balance insurance
+- contact the credit card issuer to ask if you have credit card balance insurance

-Keep in mind that credit card balance insurance is different then non-optional insurances for purchases, extended warranties, auto collision, or travel insurance that might be features of your credit card.
+Credit card balance insurance is different from non-optional insurance that might be features of your credit card.
+For example, for purchases, extended warranties, auto collision, or travel insurance.

 Signing up for credit card balance insurance